5Stygian/dotfiles/README.md

 # dotfiles
-This is a collection of all my dotfiles
+This is a quirky little collection of all my dotfiles
+I hope you enjoy the characterizations I wrote for each command in the .bashrc at 1 AM